GMOD/jbrowse-components/website/docs/developer_guides/extension_points.md

 }
 ```

-Note: this is called for every widget type, including configuration, feature
+note: this is called for every widget type, including configuration, feature
-details, and more.
-The feature details may be a common one that users may want
+details, about panel, and more.
+The feature details may be a common one.
+See
-to customize, but there may be others people are interested in as well.

-See also: `Core-extraFeaturePanel`
+`Core-extraFeaturePanel` also, matches the model attribute from there

 Return value: The new React component you want to use